cashubtc/nuts/CTF-split-merge.md

 }
 ```

 This request is sent to `POST /v1/redeem_outcome`.
 Inputs use the YES conditional keyset (`00abc123def456`) with `oracle_sigs` witness.
 Outputs use the regular keyset (`009a1f293253e41e`).
-The mint verifies the oracle signatures per [NUT-28][28] and returns regular proofs.
+The mint verifies the oracle signatures per [NUT-CTF][CTF] and returns regular proofs.

 ## Security Considerations

-This NUT inherits the trust model and collateral safety properties described in [NUT-28][28].
+This NUT inherits the trust model and collateral safety properties described in [NUT-CTF][CTF].
 The following considerations are specific to split/merge operations:

 ### Atomicity